Last Updated: October 24, 2022

 Even if the results are only temporary in terms of having filled space, you probably will launch at least one good business, have some fun, raise community morale, and get building owners into thinking more creatively about how to rent out space.

 We advise finding a team of at least two university interns or two retirees who will volunteer to run this program.
-It's great for the resume in the case of the interns, and a great opportunity for socializing or polishing up part-time job skills for the retirees.
+It's great for the resume in the case of the interns, and a wonderful opportunity for socializing or polishing up part-time job skills for the retirees.
 You need someone dedicated full-time, not an already overworked chamber or city employee taking this on as a side project.

 We realize this kind of proposal will just raise the roof with protest from most building owners, legitimate long-term businesses who see all competition as bad, and with the commercial real estate industry broadly defined.

 We suggest private meetings with the commercial real estate industry prior to launching the attempt to pass a vibrant downtown ordinance, because to them a lively downtown won’t be nearly as important as their commissions and ordinary ways of doing business.
+Emphasize this is a program only forcing rental for a month at a time, so that if the dream tenant comes along, their deal will turn out just fine.

 Your selling points will be it's good for the community, it’s good to get building owners thinking more flexibly about what is and isn’t acceptable, and it may regenerate a market in which they can open vibrant permanent businesses.